alfredo-74/indabananamarket/IBKR_BRIDGE_SETUP.md

 If something isn't working:

 1. Check the terminal output for error messages
-2. Verify IB Gateway is logged in and active
+2. Verify IB Gateway is logged in and active (port 7497)
-3. Make sure you're using the correct Replit URL with `wss://` and `/bridge`
+3. Make sure you're using `wss://` URL format with `/bridge` at the end
+4. Activate virtual environment: `source ibkr_env/bin/activate`
-4. Try restarting both IB Gateway and the bridge script
+5. Try restarting both IB Gateway and the bridge script